Don't fear the Trolls! Know the Laws that can protect you against Trolling

 Who are Internet Trolls?

 Trolls can go to any extent from sending abusive and obscene messages, personal attacks, and comments about your family, children, and friends to even sending death threats.
 The maximum trolling happens on social networking sites such as Facebook, Twitter, and Instagram, blogs, email, YouTube videos, and forums.
 Trolls have the ability to demean the overall quality of online discussion or debate and persuade people to believe them.
 Due to such an extreme level of online trolling these days, some websites have been forced to turn off the option to comment on their articles/posts to discourage trolling.
-In many cases, trolling occurs when people voice their opinion against anything on social media but at times there can always be situations where you are trolled for no rhyme or reason.
 Trolling could become a serious form of cyber-bullying .

 Is trolling punishable?

-Though there is no specific law that directly addresses this growing concern but Indian laws such as the Indian Penal Code (IPC), 1860 and Information Technology (Amendment) Act (IT Act), 2008 account for making trolling a criminal act and punishable by the law.
-You must know what needs to be done incase you're cyber-bullied.
+There is no law specifically addressing trolling, but Indian laws like the Indian Penal Code 1860 (IPC) and the Information Technology Amendment Act 2008 (IT Act) make trolling a crime and punishable under the law.
 Here are the laws that can help you fight against online bullies:

 Information Technology Act (IT Act)